 Eliminating Data Restrictions for Life Sciences

-The Latest on Veeva’s Ongoing Lawsuit with IQVIA
+The Latest on Veeva’s Antitrust Lawsuit Against IQVIA

 Life sciences companies should have the freedom to choose the software and data products that meet their business needs without restriction.
 Choice is good for the market and beneficial for customers.

 Veeva and IQVIA have software and data products that compete.
 IQVIA prevents customers from loading IQVIA data products into certain Veeva software products including Network, Andi, Nitro and other Veeva software products.
 We believe IQVIA’s anti-competitive actions harm the industry by raising costs, limiting choice, and slowing innovation, which is ultimately bad for patients.

 In March 2017, after three years of trying to find an amicable resolution, Veeva filed a lawsuit against IQVIA to end the long history of anti-competitive behavior and eliminate unfair data restrictions for the life sciences industry.Current status

 - Depositions are mostly complete in the lawsuit.
 More than 70 people have been deposed.
 This includes testimony from representatives of 6 large biopharma companies as to the harm of IQVIA’s practices on their companies and the industry.